 When customers run their implementation project through us, they get their own permanent Project Manager who functions as their anchor at NaviPartner and ensures that the project is progressing, as it should.

-“We ensure that the project runs smoothly by being on top of all the daily activities and correspondence.
-Besides the day-to-day handling, it is also part of our role to be farsighted and proactive, so we steer out of any problems ahead and constantly work on optimizing the process,” says Head of Consultants, Frederik Bentsen Hejnfelt.
+“We ensure that projects run smoothly by being on top of all the daily activities and correspondence.
+Besides the day-to-day handling, it is also part of our role to be farsighted and proactive, so we steer out of any problems ahead and constantly work on optimizing the process,” says Head of Project Managers, Kenneth Glintborg Vejen.

 Sparring and clarification from the initial phase

-Although the customers might have a somewhat clear idea of what their needs are, and what kind of system they want, we find that we have an important job to do in the initial phase.
-This is where we help them figure out how much can be solved with the standard solution, and what requires some special development.
-We ask the customers some clarifying questions and help them dig a little further.
-Based on this we suggest solutions and features, that can improve their business and workflow, that they did not know existed and had not considered beforehand.
+Although the customers might have a clear idea of what their needs are, and what kind of system they want, we find that we have an important job to do in the initial phase.
+This is where we help them figure out how much can be solved with the standard solution, and what requires special development.
+We ask customers clarifying questions and help them dig a little further.
+Based on this we suggest solutions and features, that can improve their business and workflow and that they did not know existed and had not considered beforehand.

 A helping hand throughout the project

-In addition to these overall focus areas, there are a number of specific workflows and issues that apply, depending on which type of IT implementation they are facing, for example a new Point of Sale system.
-Read more about how to implement a new POS system from the guide below.
+In addition to these overall focus areas, there are a number of specific workflows and issues that apply, depending on which type of IT implementation the customer is facing, for example, a new Point of Sale system, an online store, or a ticketing system.
+Learn more in one of our guides below.